burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Your function returns a container or another object with the state in the heap.
 The function returns this container by value from a function call.

 * You implement a container and internally your container has a dynamic array that changes its size once it's filled or based on another criteria.
 The internal memory storage of the container, when resizing happens, almost always consists of several steps: allocate new memory, copy objects to a new memory, destroy old objects, and release old memory.
 With **move** semantics the authors of containers can leverage the move mechanism and remove unnecessary copying.

 * Swapping of two objects in practice may happen through using intermediate variable *tmp*.
 But if you swap two contents of two objects where objects have a state in the heap, then you can easily benefit from moving semantics to avoid two copies.

 Move semantics is a language construction to represent such action, but adding it to the language increases the complexity of references.
 Move semantics is one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
 In addition, for some objects, there are only moving semantics, e.g., executable thread.

 The move brings the object to a valid, but unspecified state.
 What is less well known is that objects can be reused after movement, however, in practice, it does not happen frequently.
 One more time - reusing an object after "moving from it" is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.

 It doesn't make sense to implement a **move** functionality for a class/struct if:

-(1) Its speed is worse or the same as copying.
+(1) Its speed is worse or the same as copying

-(2) This operation is not on the critical execution path in the program.
+(2) This operation is not on the critical execution path in the program

-(3) The object does not have any state in the heap.
+(3) The object does not have any state in the heap

 (4) You shouldn't use `std::swap` to implement the move.
-It doesn't make any sense.
+It doesn't make any sense

-(5) It makes no sense to implement a move if it's the same as copy.
+(5) It makes no sense to implement a move if it's the same as copy

 The move semantics essentially means that you want to grab the content of the object.
-The object from which you want to grab the content (or move from) should have an *rvalue reference* and grammatically written as `A&& a = b;`.
+The object from which you want to grab the content (or move from) should have an *rvalue reference* and grammatically written as `A&& a = (A&&)b;`.

 As it has been mentioned in [glossary](#glossary) there are two sources for rvalue reference:
   * A reference to an object that soon will be deleted (xvalue expression), which is typically an unnamed object.
   * Explicitly unconditionally cast the reference to the object through `std::move`.
+This is wrapper over explicit casting to rvalue reference.

 **Why is was designed so special?**

 It is unsafe to move from the LValue reference.
-LValue reference is a live object and it's very unlikely that you want to grab it's content.
+LValue reference is a live object and it's very *unlikely* that you want to grab it's content.

 In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know will we have the content or not.
 And so e.g. unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.